3D podcast

 Curse and blessing with stereo

 The playback platforms such as Podigee, Chimpify and Stitcher usually do not support more than two audio channels.
 But you must not make the mistake of thinking the 3d podcast production is stereo.
 This format can only be played back on headphones and is not suitable for loudspeakers for listeners.
-This unnecessarily restricts the target group and overlooks the future topics of smart speakers, soundbars, and automotive car hi-fi.
+This unnecessarily restricts the target group and overlooks the future market opportunities of smart speakers, soundbars, and automotive car hi-fi.

 In addition, there is no possibility of later personalization.
 The algorithms that generate the three-dimensional surround sound for the human ears (keyword HRTF) are generic.
 That is, the calculation is based on the mathematical average of our head size and ear shape.
 In the future, our individual parameters will be taken into account during playback.
 As is already the case today with the Sony WH-1000XM4, for example.

-This is how professional 3D audio production works
+This is how professional 3D audio production works in the industry

-The challenges mentioned above can be overcome with the right partner.
+The challenges mentioned above can be overcome with the right partner and adherence to industry standards.
 In addition, there is science for the next wow effect with Next Generation Audio.
 In the meantime, Apple or Samsung, for example, offer the head-tracking enabled headphones already mentioned.
 But what is the added value?

 In combination with audio content that is produced on an object basis, listeners even have the experience of moving around the sound scene.
 So the whole spatial sound sphere is adapting to the head movement just like in real life.
 This takes the audio experience to the next level and is creating an absolutely unique selling point, also for podcasts.

 And if we are already naming loud buzzwords here anyway.
 This is sustainable knowledge.
 In fact, at the team VRTonung, we can ensure that productions are future-proofed to serve other media with the advent of soundbars and smart speakers.
+We can find out how this can be implemented for your next project during a free consultation together.
+Looking forward to it.

 Find out how 3D Podcast works now